tomwolfe/metamorphic-core/README.md

 *   **Code Quality Issues Not Reported:** Ensure `flake8` is installed in your virtual environment (`pip install -r requirements/dev.txt`).
 Check server logs for errors related to `CodeReviewAgent` or `subprocess` calls to `flake8`.
 Verify the `code_quality` section exists in the API response.

 **Known Issues:**
 *   **ZAP Service in `docker-compose.yml`:** The ZAP service defined in `docker-compose.yml` may exit unexpectedly after startup and is not fully functional in this MVP internal release.
-Local ZAP-based security scans using `docker-compose up` are not currently reliable.  **For MVP internal testing, please rely on the automated ZAP Baseline Scan results available in the CI pipeline runs for each Pull Request and Push to the `main` branch.** Resolution of the local ZAP service issue is planned for a future release (post-MVP).
+Local ZAP-based security scans using `docker-compose up` are not currently reliable.  **For MVP internal testing, please rely on the automated ZAP Baseline Scan results available in the CI pipeline runs for each Pull Request and Push to the `main` branch.** Resolution of the local ZAP service issue is planned for a future release (post-MVP).  **Note:** Code quality analysis via Flake8, however, is now verified and fully functional in the MVP.

 ## Terminology Footnotes <a name="terminology-footnotes"></a>